-EnviroTrack has been implemented and tested on a popular sensor network platform based on MICA motes [16].
+A test version of EnviroTrack has been implemented on a popular sensor network platform based on MICA motes [16].
 Our initial implementation of this infrastructure uses compiled NesC [13] programs on TinyOS [15], an operating system for sensor networks.
-Recent advances in programming support for sensor networks, such as the development of a virtual machine [19], will significantly simplify the code development and dissemination effort in the future.
-We present evaluation results, which illustrate how typical sensor-network applications that use EnviroTrack will perform on the current hardware platform.
+We present evaluation results, which illustrate how typical sensor-network applications that use EnviroTrack perform on the current hardware platform.
+The reader is cautioned that the results presented here are preliminary in that they are based only on a very small-scale implementation.
+We defer quantitative comparisons between EnviroTrack and other programming-in-the-large systems for sensor networks until a more mature implementation is available.
+Yet, the evaluation shown in this paper does present a proof of concept for the new paradigm.